-Rear Adm.
-Duryea is a native of Orchard Park, N.Y.
+Rear Admiral David Duryea is a native of Orchard Park, New York.
 He graduated from the University of Rochester in May 1983, earning a Bachelor of Science degree in Geomechanics and received his commission via the NROTC program.
 He has a master’s degree from George Washington University and is DAWIA Level 3 Certified in Program Management.

 Shore duty assignments include project officer, Defense Liaison Division; Plans and Policies Staff action officer for Tactical Warning and Attack Assessment systems at United States Strategic Command J6, and force engineer, commander, Submarine Force, U.S. Pacific Fleet.

 Upon entering the Acquisition Corps, he was assigned as the program manager, Advanced Submarine Systems Development Office (SEA 073R)/deputy director of Undersea Technology, Naval Sea Systems Command.
 His next acquisition assignments were major program manager, Submarine Imaging and Electronic Warfare Systems (PMS 435) and major program manager, Special Operations Forces Undersea Mobility Program Office (PMS 399).

 He formerly served as the Naval Sea Systems Command, deputy commander for Undersea Warfare and assumed command of the Naval Undersea Warfare Center on Sept.
 26, 2013.

 Duryea has been awarded the Legion of Merit, Defense Meritorious Service Medal, and various other personal, unit and campaign level awards.